 YOU HAVE RIGHTS.

-At SMA Law Group, our experienced and compassionate Pittsburgh Employment Discrimination Attorneys offer free case evaluations to people who have been sexually harassed at work.
+At SMT Legal, our experienced and compassionate Pittsburgh Employment Discrimination Attorneys offer free case evaluations to people who have been sexually harassed at work.
 We do not collect any fees unless we win money for you.

 There is a statute of limitations sexual harassment claims, which means you have to file a claim within a certain timeframe.
 Talk to an attorney as soon as possible.